DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 ## Week 3
 ### Target goals
 - Locating in the training dataset what can give us overfitting and see if it's unbalanced.
-- Improving our model and try finetuning.
+- Improving our model.
 - Trying different models.

 ### Planning
 - Balancing our dataset -> Ariadna
 - Improving our model -> Marta, Mercè and Daria
+    - Finetuning the best optimizer -> Mercè
 - Try deeper models not used, Resnet 18 and Resnet101 -> Daria

 ### Results
+- Finetuning the best optimizer, which is Adam.
+    - Freezing all layers.
+    - Unfreezing the last layer.
+    - Unfreezing all layers.
+    We can see the best practice for our images in the graphic below.